pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 Thus, if you are running a conda environment, installing your package in editable mode risks dependency conflicts.
 This is particularly important if you have a spatial package that required GDAL or has a GDAL supported dependency.

 Alternatively, you can install your package using `pip install -e . --no-deps` to only install the package.
-And install the rest of your depenedncies using a conda environment file.
+And install the rest of your dependencies using a conda environment file.
 ```